Connect with others who understand.

 1. Shortness of Breath

-During the course of PAH, if shortness of breath increases either during activity or at rest, it may indicate that your PAH is getting worse.
+During the course of PAH, increasing shortness of breath may indicate that your condition is getting worse.

 One myPHteam member wrote, “My day started at 3 a.m. when I woke up gasping for breath, couldn’t breathe, wheezing, grabbing my chest with a sharp pain.
 Fear again, was it a heart attack or PAH?”

-Do not take shortness of breath for granted.
+Do not ignore shortness of breath.
+It may later lead to a PAH diagnosis if your doctor rules out common lung diseases, such as asthma or chronic obstructive pulmonary disease (COPD).
 If you find it increasingly difficult to get enough air, you should notify your doctor as soon as possible.
 The sooner you do, the sooner they can determine whether you’d benefit from changing your treatment plan.

 2. Dizziness and Fainting

-“Falling over from being dizzy and light-headed,” one myPHteam member wrote.
+“Falling over from being dizzy and lightheaded,” one myPHteam member wrote.
 Another member said, “This has been a bad week for me.
-When I move I get dizzy, nauseous, weak.”
+When I move, I get dizzy, nauseous, and weak.”

 Fainting can be a sign of advanced PAH, and you should be evaluated by your doctor if you experience severe dizziness or fainting.
 Fainting can be life-threatening if it occurs while you’re driving or in any situation where falling can be dangerous.